fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 --include-non-variant-sites \
 -A StrandBiasBySample
 ```
 5. In order to decide threshold values for filtering variants, the distributions of site-based quality metrics were visualised.
 For each chromosome, SNPs were first selected from the output of step #4  using GATK `SelectVariants` `--select-type-to-include SNP` and their annotation values were written to a table using GATK `VariantsToTable`.
-Histograms were plotted for the genome-wide (chromosomes 1-11) values of the annotations `QD`, `FS`, `SOR`, `MQ`, `MQRankSum` and `ReadPosRankSum` using R `ggplot2`.
+Histograms were plotted for the genome-wide (chromosomes 1-11) values of the metrics `QD`, `FS`, `SOR`, `MQ`, `MQRankSum` and `ReadPosRankSum` using R `ggplot2`.
 ```
 # select SNPs
 gatk SelectVariants \